This page is about the Department of Medicine contribution to the University of Otago medical degree.

 - Function competently as a member of an inpatient based health care team

 - Pursue in greater depth an area of personal interest and present this to a peer group

 - Develop further professional attitudes and behaviours in preparation for continuing lifelong learning

 TIs are expected to gain expertise in clinical medicine by undertaking supervised clinical responsibility for patients allocated to you on each attachment, and being responsible for their documentation and day to day attention.
 TIs are expected to pursue a learning programme in Internal Medicine through practical experience, discussion, clinical meeting, the use of journals and reference material and the ‘Preparing for practice’ sessions.
 The supervising staff will ensure that: clinical techniques are appropriate; understanding the applied medical knowledge is at the required level; communication with patients, family and colleagues is appropriate; the development of behaviours such as a concern for the interests and dignity of people and an awareness of the doctor’s role.
 TIs must be aware of the ethical rules governing medical practice and the importance of legislation regarding privacy, accident compensation, the Health and Disability Commission, and health service reforms.

-For any administrative queries regarding the Trainee Intern Module, please contact the administrator at firstname.lastname@example.org.
+For any administrative queries regarding the Trainee Intern Module, please contact Jennabeth Fuge at email@example.com.